 - Cultivate an appreciation for what you have now instead of what you don’t have.

-Happiness is a practice, which means we need not search for it elsewhere, but that we grow it underneath our own two feet.
+Happiness is a practice, which means we grow it underneath our own two feet, consciously and on purpose.

 A Mantra for Perpetuating Joy